microsoft/maro/maro/utils/dashboard/README.md

 Then Grafana will navigate to the 'Home' dashboard, tap 'Home' in the up-left corner and select the 'Hello World' option.

-Grafan will navigate to the 'Hello World' dashboard and the data chart panel will be shown in your browser.
+Grafana will navigate to the 'Hello World' dashboard and the data chart panel will be shown in your browser.

-## Detail in Deploy
+## Detail of Deploying

-To make the Dashboard work, you need to start the dockers for the dashboard first, in a local machine or a remote one.
+To make the Dashboard work, you need to start the dockers for the dashboard first, on a local machine or a remote one.
 And then you can insert the upload API into the experiment process, so the experiment data will be uploaded while the experiment running.

 ### Setup Services